 Jenny is recognized as one of the leading experts in Sweden within employment law by international legal directories such as Chambers Europe, The Legal 500 and Who’s Who Legal.

-According to clients Jenny is “a skilled practitioner with great knowledge and experience of a wide variety of HR issues and challenges” (Chambers Europe, 2019) adding that “she understands complex and sensitive problems right away” (The Legal 500, 2019).
-Further, clients praise Jenny for being “business-oriented and highly-skilled” (Who’s Who Legal, 2018), “knowledgeable, very responsive and pleasant to work with” (Chambers Europe, 2018), and they appreciate her being “a role model in how to lead the next generation” (Who’s Who Legal, 2018).
+According to clients Jenny is “a skilled practitioner with great knowledge and experience of a wide variety of HR issues and challenges” (Chambers Europe, 2019).
+Clients also describe Jenny as “very skilled, business oriented, timely and always delivers above expectations.”
+(The Legal 500, 2020).
+She is also praised for being “extremely responsive throughout the process” as well as “incredibly educational and clear in her advice, and I was especially impressed with her broad and specialised knowledge.”
+(The Legal 500, 2020).
+Further, clients also appreciate her being “a role model in how to lead the next generation” (Who’s Who Legal, 2018).

 Jenny Welander Wadström’s experience includes advising:

 - Aleris in its SEK 2.6 billion divestment of Aleris Omsorg to Ambea;

 - Funds advised by IK Investment Partners in the acquisition of KPMG Sweden’s Business Accounting Service;